vectorgrp/sil-kit/docs/api/participant.rst

 factory function::

     auto config = ib::cfg::ParticipantConfigurationFromFile("your_config.yaml");
-    auto participant = ib::CreateParticipant(config, "ParticipantName", domainId, true);
+    auto participant = ib::CreateParticipant(config, "ParticipantName", registryUri);

-To take part in the simulation, the Participant needs to be initialized with a proper configuration, a participant name and a domain ID.
-The forth parameter isSynchronized is temporary and will be removed in the future.
+To take part in the simulation, the Participant needs to be initialized with a proper configuration, a participant name and optionally the URI of the registry.

 .. _sec:iparticipant-api: